dangoldbj/openclaw-simplex/README.md

 # @dangoldbj/openclaw-simplex

-> **TL;DR:** Your OpenClaw agent, reachable only by people you've invited — no phone number, no bot username, no hosted bot platform in the middle.
+> **TL;DR:** An OpenClaw channel for SimpleX Chat: invite-based reachability, end-to-end encrypted messaging, and no public bot account or hosted bot platform in the middle.

 > **Breaking in `1.0.0`:** the plugin id and channel id are now `openclaw-simplex`, managed mode was removed, and existing users should run `openclaw simplex migrate`.
 See the [migration guide](https://openclaw-simplex.mintlify.app/guide/migration).

 ---

-Every other channel you can give an OpenClaw agent has something in common: the agent exists as a registered thing.
-A Telegram bot username.
-A WhatsApp number.
-A Discord application ID.
-Something that lives on a platform, can be discovered, enumerated, or revoked by someone other than you.
+Most agent chat channels in OpenClaw assume a platform bot identity: a bot username, a phone number, an app registration, or some other platform-managed endpoint.

-This plugin is different.
+This plugin takes a different route.

-Within OpenClaw's channel ecosystem, this enables a communication model that does not rely on platform identity or bot registration.
+Within OpenClaw's channel ecosystem, it introduces a communication model where the contact path is created by a SimpleX invite or address link rather than by platform bot registration.
+You generate the link, you share it intentionally, and you revoke it when needed.

-With SimpleX, your agent has no persistent address until you hand someone a link.
-The link is the identity.
-You generate it, you share it, you revoke it.
-There's no bot registry.
-No platform account tying the agent to a registered identity.
-No phone number.

-**This is the first OpenClaw channel where the agent is an invitation, not a service.**

-That distinction is quiet but significant.
-It means you can run an agent that only the people you've explicitly handed a link to can reach — and when you revoke that link, the door closes cleanly.
-No deregistration flow.
-No platform support ticket.
-Just `openclaw simplex address revoke`.
+That changes where reachability comes from.
+The agent does not depend on a public bot-facing identity, and OpenClaw policy sits on top of that link-based contact surface instead of depending on platform-native bot identity.

 ---

-## What you can build with this
+## Why this matters

-**Temporary expert agents for sensitive conversations.** A lawyer spinning up an AI assistant for a single client engagement.
+**Private, bounded agent access.** A lawyer spinning up an AI assistant for a single client engagement.
 An HR department running anonymous employee feedback.
 A therapist giving a patient after-hours access to a support agent.
-These all require the agent to feel genuinely private and bounded — not "private as a policy" but private as a structural fact.
+These all benefit from a channel where reachability starts with a link you intentionally shared, not with a public bot endpoint.

-**Self-hosted automation with no external dependencies.** If you're running OpenClaw on your own infrastructure and the requirement is that nothing leaves your network, every other channel breaks that.
-This one doesn't.
-SimpleX relays are self-hostable, the CLI runs locally, and the plugin connects to it over a local WebSocket.
-The entire stack can live on one machine.
+**Self-hosted transport, not only self-hosted inference.** If you're running OpenClaw on your own infrastructure and want the runtime and relay path under your control, SimpleX makes that possible.
+The CLI runs locally, the plugin connects to it over a local WebSocket, and SimpleX relays are self-hostable.
+If you run the runtime and relays inside your environment, the whole path can stay under your infrastructure.

-**Agent-to-agent communication without a platform account layer.** Two OpenClaw instances, each with this plugin, talking to each other over SimpleX.
-No shared bot API platform.
-No phone-number or app-account dependency.
-SimpleX relays are self-hostable — and if you run your own inside an isolated network, the entire path stays off third-party infrastructure.
-This is a foundation for private multi-agent systems that can stay fully internal to your network boundary.
+**Agent-to-agent transport without a platform account layer.** Two OpenClaw instances, each with this plugin, can talk over SimpleX without relying on a shared bot API platform, phone-number-based identity, or workspace app registration.
+If you run your own relays inside an isolated environment, the path can stay off third-party infrastructure.

-**Peer access without account creation.** You want to let someone interact with your agent without asking them to create an account on anything.
-SimpleX requires no phone number or email — a user downloads the app and scans your QR code.
-That's the entire onboarding.
+**Peer access without platform account onboarding.** You can let someone interact with your agent without asking them to create an account on a platform you control.
+In the common case, a user installs SimpleX, scans your QR code, and the contact path exists.

 ---